 Tell your doctor if you:

-Do not have sexual intercourse or put anything into your vagina for 24 hours before a colposcopy.
+Do not have sex or put anything into your vagina for 24 hours before the test.
 This includes douches, tampons, and vaginal medicines.
-You will empty your bladder just before your colposcopy.
+You will empty your bladder just before the test.

 You will be asked to sign a consent form that says you understand the risks of the test and agree to have it done.